Travellers to Canberra in 2018 are in for a real culture trip.

 9:00 AM: Breakfast at The Cupping Room

 This Canberra institution is actually home to some of the best coffee in Australia.
-Specialty roasters, Ona Coffee, are behind The Cupping Room's brew, and their Barista Hugh Kelley was named Australia's champion for 2016 and 2017.
+Speciality roasters, Ona Coffee, are behind The Cupping Room's brew, and their Barista Hugh Kelley was named Australia's champion for 2016 and 2017.
 The menu here changes seasonally, of course, but the eggs and smashed avo continue to please.

 Within walking distance is another Canberra favourite, Mocan and Green Grout, with equally delicious fare.